Speech-language Pathology Major

 Mckinley Hunter Manasco, Assistant Professor, MS University of Montevallo, Montevallo, Alabama; PhD, University of South Alabama, Alabama

-Adina Rosenthal, Clinical Supervisor, BA Indiana University; MA Boston University
+Adina S. Rosenthal, Assistant Professor of Speech-Language Pathology, BA Indiana University; MA Boston University

 Kathleen Scaler-Scott, Assistant Professor, BA Rutgers University, New Jersey; MS Emerson College, Boston, Massachusettes; PhD, University of Louisiana, Lafayette, Lousiana